 Voice, in the context of grammar refers to the way of indicating who is doing the action.
-Active voice is where the ‘doer’ comes before the verb; e.g., The boy walked the dog Passive voice is where the ‘receiver’ of the action is placed before the verb; e.g., The dog was walked by the boy.
+Active voice is where the ‘doer’ comes before the verb; for example, The boy walked the dog Passive voice is where the ‘receiver’ of the action is placed before the verb; for example, The dog was walked by the boy.
 Passive sentences are common in explanation sequences and to make writing more impersonal and detached.

 Discuss what information or skills the teacher needs to explicitly teach the student for them to develop the skill.

 Passive sentences are formed with the verb to be (present – is, are, past – was, were) and the past participle.

 Students may need to refer to a list of irregular verbs when writing passive sentences.

 Examples of regular verbs (with -ed endings in the past tense):